7 Tips For Reducing Shipping Costs On Auto Parts

 Best of all, many of these companies will work for a percentage of the money they save you.

-IMPORTANT NOTE: Many of the shipping optimization companies take advantage of ignorance and end up taking a large fee for doing a lot of the stuff we’re recommending here.
+IMPORTANT NOTE: Many of the shipping optimization companies take advantage of the ignorance and end up taking a large fee for doing a lot of the stuff we’re recommending here.
 So, before you hire one, get your shipping costs as low as you can on your own.
 Then, when you’re out of ideas, hire a shipping cost optimization consultant.

 You wouldn’t settle for a sticker price on a car at the dealership, right?
 Don’t settle for sticker price when shipping parts.
 Keep a close eye on those invoices, make sure your staff is smart about the way they ship, and communicate policies to consumers in a way that is easy to understand while also protecting profits.